-If dining on campus in the Cafe, or your work environment (break room, office, etc.), you must wear your mask or cloth face covering until you are ready to eat and then replace it afterward.
-Individuals must maintain a minimum of at least 3 feet/1 meter of distance between each individual.
+If dining on campus, or your work environment (break room, office, etc.), you must wear your mask or cloth face covering until you are ready to eat and then replace it afterward.
+Individuals should not sit facing one another and should allow at least 6 feet/2 meters of distance between each individual.
+Employees are encouraged to take food back to their office area or eat outside, if this is reasonable for your situation.
+Residence Hall students are encouraged to take their meals back to their rooms.